SnowflakePowered/librashader/README.md

 loads the librashader (`librashader.so` or `librashader.dll`) implementation in the search path.

-### C ABI Compatibility
+### C compatibility
-As the recommended way of integrating `librashader` is by the `librashader_ld` single header library, ABI stability is important to ensure that updates to librashader do not break existing consumers.
+The recommended way of integrating `librashader` is by the `librashader_ld` single header library which implements a dynamic loader for `librashader.dll` / `librashader.so`.
+See the [versioning policy](https://github.com/SnowflakePowered/librashader#versioning) for details on how librashader handles C ABI and API stability with regards to library updates.

-As of `0.1.0-rc.4`, the C ABI should be mostly stable.
-We reserve the right to make breaking changes before a numbered release without following semantic versioning.

 Linking statically against `librashader.h` is possible, but is not officially supported.
 You will need to ensure linkage parameters are correct in order to successfully link with `librashader.lib` or `librashader.a`.